oberlin-csmc/Internship-Guide/README.md

 Apply to as many places as possible, as quickly as possible.
 If a company requires any short answer questions you can't do in 5 min, skip them.
 Intern supply, easy applications, and massive company list are good for this.

 #### Strategy 2
 Put careful effort into companies you *really* want to work for.
 These are the companies you cold-email or reach out to alumni for.
 LinkedIn, Angel List, Wisr, and Cold-emailing are good for this.
+The Oberlin College Computer Science group is still growing and connects you with alumni in "the industry": https://www.linkedin.com/groups/8416892/

 # Get noticed